evacaribbean/Blog/README.md

 So **Berry** can use all the interface's members just as a human, or a bryophyte.
 The superclass here `implements` the interface "**Unspecific**".
 Next, after it has `extends` from the superclass "Biology" it'll `extends` from its abstract class "Plants".
 And finally, as berry has some specific features (variables or methods) that its cousins "Tree" or "Flower" don't have.
 It'll add these in its own class.

 The same goes for Human and Bryophyte.
-And also for example a ladybug, a forest or a bacteria.
+And also for for example a ladybug, a forest or a bacteria.

 <br>